coq/coq/doc/sphinx/practical-tools/coq-commands.rst

   (``.cmo`` or ``.cmxs``).
 Subdirectories are not included.
   See the command :cmd:`Declare ML Module`.

+  Directories added with ``-I`` are searched after the current directory, in the order in which they were given on the command line

 ..
 TODO PR: is that right about Declare ML Module? it's not a directory like -I

   .. seealso::